Decoding Delay Guarantees of Space Regulated Multiple Access Random Wireless Networks using Successive Interference Cancellation: Acknowledgements

-This work was supported by the ERC NEMO grant, under the European Union’s Horizon 2020 research and innovation program, grant agreement number 788851 to INRIA, and the French National Agency for Research (ANR) via the project n°ANR-22-PEFT-0010 of the France 2030 program.
+This work was supported by the ERC NEMO grant, under the European Union’s Horizon 2020 research and innovation program, grant agreement number 788851 to INRIA, and the France 2030 projects PEPR réseaux du Futur project (grant ANR-22-PEFT-0010).
+The work of F. Baccelli was supported by the Horizon Europe INSTINCT project (grant SNS 101139161).